Ak-vishwakarma-01/Task-Management-System/README.md

 - User authentication using JWT.
 - Task management (create, update, delete, get).
-- Mark tasks as important or complete.
-- Filter tasks by importance or completion.
+- Filter tasks by complete or incomplete.
 - MongoDB as the database.
 - Deployed at the vercel for frontend and bakcend on render